High Asset Divorce

 As a couple, you may both have planned for retirement.
 It's also possible that only one spouse has contributed to 401(k) accounts or earned a pension.
 Regardless of whether you directly contributed, in a community property state you are both entitled to justly divide those assets.

 No detail is too small when it comes to your retirement.
 Ms. Smiedt and Ms. Muma can help you divide the contents of those crucial accounts fairly.
-To learn more about how our law firm can assist, contact our Arlington, TX, office.
+If you live in Southlake, Westover Hills, or nearby and want to learn more about how our law firm can assist yo, contact our Arlington, TX, office.